 We're leading the charge in helping the Hong Kong public rethink their wardrobe waste.
 In partnership with laundry experts, Miele, 4.5 tonnes of clothing were collected this week after a short citywide campaign proving that consumers have no desire to throw away their unwanted clothing – of which almost 100% can be recycled.
 Engaging consumers on the value of keeping clothing in action for longer through better care, the clothing drive is part of our mission to expand our work to save more clothing from landfills.

-The Get Redressed x Miele Clothing Drive 2017 took place over two weeks with 30 participating organisations, together with the Hong Kong public to donate their unwanted secondhand clothing and accessories at multiple collection points across the city.
-Diverting valuable resources from going to landfill prematurely, we redistributed the collected items to seven local charities including Christian Action, Friends of the Earth (Hong Kong), Green Ladies and Green Little of St James’ Settlement, Lizzie Bee, Pathfinders, Redress and Tung Wah Group of Hospitals.
+The Get Redressed x Miele Clothing Drive 2017 took place over two weeks with more than 30 participating organisations, together with the Hong Kong public who joined forces to donate their unwanted secondhand clothing and accessories at multiple collection points across the city.
+Diverting valuable resources from going to landfill prematurely, and with the help of 50+ volunteers, we redistributed the collected items to seven local charities including Christian Action, Friends of the Earth (Hong Kong), Green Ladies and Green Little of St James’ Settlement, Lizzie Bee, Pathfinders, Redress and Tung Wah Group of Hospitals.

 We specifically chose local beneficiaries in order to maximise the campaign’s community value and engage with the public around the important environmental and welfare initiatives here in the city, while minimising carbon footprint by redistributing donations within Hong Kong.
 Teams of corporate and individual volunteers spent four days sorting the donations, carefully checking every single item and ensuring that each charity’s specific needs were met.
 We believe that greater transparency around clothes recycling is needed to further incentivise the public to donate – safe in the knowledge that their unwanted clothes really will do reach where they are needed most.